Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

 (Need more troubleshooting advice?
 Read Why is my house so cold?)

 Here it is!
 One of the most useful things you can still buy with $1.

-It’s a super simple test, too: Essentially, you want to go to each window and door in your house, close that window or door on the dollar bill, and then see if you can pull your money back out again.
+Test each window and door in your house by closing it on a dollar bill, then try to pull your money back out again.

-If your window or door is greedy and won’t give you your cash back easily, that’s a good sign.
+If your window or door is greedy and won’t give back the cash easily, that’s a good sign.
 It’s probably closing tightly enough to keep outside air out.

 One of the best things about this test is that it makes it easy to see which leaks are letting in the most air.
 A light waver means a small leak.
 A big waver?
 Well, you’ve clearly got bigger problems.